threader/AltanOS/Readme.md

 ## AltanOS - started it's life as an overdue todo item of severe necessity, randomly being inspired to persue after reading trough the scripts of PC-Tuning and Atlas by 'amitvxv' and co. and having a handfull of recrent tricks worth looking into.

 This project is undergoing change, testing and has not settled.
-It might not run as expected, experience adviced.
+It might not run as expected, experience adviced, so is a fresh install.
+Be prepared to step trough the script with PowerShell ISE.
 This will remove all removable Windows packages for all users on the system.

 The goal of this project is to optimize/minimize and harden Windows systems, making the deployed system more maintainable with tools like winget and UniGetUI and the 3rd party module 'PSWindowsUpdate'.